 While organic material may be added to the planting bed, resist the temptation to amend with an organic containing wood chips or other large debris, as it will affect root growth and result in forked or twisted roots.

 Once the bed is ready for planting, sow seeds ¼ to ½ inch (0.5-1 cm) deep in rows that are 12-18 inches (30-46 cm) apart.
 Carrot seeds are very tiny so it's difficult not to over sow, but try not to sow more than 2-3 seeds per inch (2.5 cm).
 Some seed sellers coat the small seeds in clay or other material which is helpful when using a seeder, although more expensive than non pelleted seeds.

 Seeds should germinate within a couple of weeks.
 Thin the seedlings when they are an inch (2.5 cm) tall to three seedlings per inch for finger carrots, 1-2 seedlings per inch for young carrots, and one seedling per 1-2 inches for the larger varieties such as Chantenay or Danvers.

-How to Tell When Carrots Are Ready to Harvest
+How to Tell When Carrots are Ready to Harvest

 How to Harvest Carrots

 Now that you know when to pick carrots, you’ll want to know the best procedure for how to harvest carrots from the garden.
-Grabbing the foliage and giving it a pull often results in a handful of foliage with no carrot attached.
-It helps to loosen the soil with a garden fork before harvesting carrots.
-Cut off the green tops 1/4 to 1/2 inch from the top of the carrot and rinse and dry the roots before storage.
+Grabbing the foliage and giving it a pull often results in a handful of leaves with no carrot attached.
+It’s better to dig carefully around the root or lever up with a garden fork and then remove it from the soil.

 When deciding when to pick carrots, consider how much you can use in a two- to four-week period of time.
 Carrots can be left in the ground for an additional four weeks or even longer in winter.
 Make sure you harvest the last of the carrots before the ground freezes solid.